Avery Johnson (born March 25, 1965)

 Avery Johnson Facts

-- Played four seasons at Southern, two each under head coaches Bob Hopkins and Ben Jobe
+• Played four seasons at Southern, two each under head coaches Robert Hopkins and Ben Jobe

-- Was the head coach of the Dallas Mavericks for four seasons and New Jersey/Brooklyn Nets for three seasons, compiling an overall NBA coaching record of 254-186 (.577)
+• Was head coach of the Dallas Mavericks for four seasons and the New Jersey/Brooklyn Nets for three, compiling an overall record of 254-186 (.577)

 Avery Johnson Coaching Tree